Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ## Judicial

-The Judical stays mostly the to the US consitution, with some additions.
+The Judiciary stays mostly to the US constitution, with some additions.

 ### Structure